melexis/sphinx-coverity-extension/README.rst

 -------------

 The *conf.py* file contains the documentation configuration for your project.
-This file needs to be equipped in order to configure the coverity plugin.
+This file needs to be equipped in order to configure the Coverity plugin.

 First the plugin needs to be enabled in the *extensions* variable: